 Still, there must be another option.
-One for people who don’t want to take the extra time with a flatbed, but also don’t want the extra expense of buying a portable scanner.
+One is for people who don’t want to take the extra time with a flatbed but also don’t want the extra expense of buying a portable scanner.
 Some of them cost up to $150.

 Capturing Handwriting Captions With Your Cell Phone Camera!

 How about using your smartphone to capture the backs of your photos?
 With the right lighting, the quality of the latest cell phones are rivaling point and shoot cameras and a few DLRs.

 Now, this isn’t quite my ingenious idea — not exactly.
 So bear with me another second.

 Why I like this idea is because, for one, its a cheap.
 Many of us already own nice cell phones with good cameras, so it’s not an added expense.

 And secondly, because this method doesn’t tie up your computer like scanning with a flatbed or a portable scanner does (unless you buy one that records to a memory card), you can take photos of the backs of prints you just scanned at the same time as you are scanning the fronts of the next few!